 As part of the coursework for Legal Problem Solving (LPS), all students contribute a post to this course blog.
 Students develop posts from a weekly journal entry, which also is required coursework.
 The purpose of journal entries is to invite deeper, personal reflection on the subject matter in LPS, reflection being a key component of content understanding and mastery.
 This course explores how human centered design and other creative problem solving methods and mindsets inform three areas: (1) the delivery of legal services, (2) how we solve clients' (legal) problems, and (3) how law students can intentionally shape their professional journeys.
 Each student post will touch on one or more of these three areas.

-This LPS post is by Mitchell Galloway, a 2L student at Vanderbilt Law School.
+This LPS post is by Mitchell Galloway, Vanderbilt Law School class of 2019.

 One thing I’ve never struggled with is making a decision.
 I’m not impulsive, but I don’t tend to dwell on decisions that have to be made.
 I run through a quick analysis, gather a little input from others to ensure that I haven’t missed anything, and keep moving.
 Stopping has always been hard for me.
 I enjoy being on the move, constantly changing, and always exploring.
 I despise wasted time.